No. 21-4-01716-8-Summons Served by Publication | Tacoma Daily Index

 Follow these steps:

 1. Read the Petition and any other documents that were filed at court with this Summons.
 Those documents explain what the other party is asking for.
-2. Fill out a Response on this form: Non-Parent 415, Response to Non-Parent Custody Petition
+2. Fill out a Response on this form: [x] GDN M 301, Objection to Minor Guardianship

 You can get the Response form and other forms you may need at: